ndp/ts-playground/src/env/README.md

 ### `envs.helpText: string`

 `envs.helpText` describes all of the variables, based on the configuration.
 This is used for the error message above, but you might want to include it in other help information or documentation.
-It looks like:
+It looks like (although, obviously, varies depending on the variables):

     E N V I R O N M E N T   V A R I A B L E S